 Seldom noted in headlines these days, September 11 played a significant role in our current Constitutional crisis.

-We expected a robust pursuit of al-Qaeda for its heinous crimes, but the more extreme policies, conceived and implemented in secret, evidenced a George W. Bush administration that was tempted to view the law not as a foundation upon which to stand strong, but as an obstacle to circumvent, bypassing Congressional and public oversight, as observed by veteran journalist and author, Jane Mayer.
+We expected a robust pursuit of al-Qaeda for its heinous crimes, but the more extreme policies, conceived and implemented in secret, evidenced a George W. Bush administration that was tempted to view the law not as a foundation upon which to stand strong but as an obstacle to circumvent.
+It bypassed both Congressional and public oversight, as observed by veteran journalist and author, Jane Mayer.

 The Congress did manage in later years to enact limited reforms like the USA Freedom Act, but much of the sweeping legislation of the “war on terror” has largely remained in place, leading to military operations expanding into many countries (22 or more, the exact number being classified.)

-While the most glaring of the extremes are now “on the shelf,” the policies embodying them were actualized, and they endure as retrievable in response to another national emergency by a future administration, whether motivated by ignorance or malice.
+While the most glaring of the extremes have been put “on the shelf,” the policies embodying them were actualized and endure as retrievable in response to another national emergency by a future administration, whether motivated by ignorance or malice.
 In other words…

 …no one knows how secure the reforms achieved will remain.

-When I met my friend and former FBI agent, Warren Flagg, his close friendship with the late FBI counter-terrorism legend, John P. O’Neill, became apparent.
-O’Neill was the subject of an indelible article I’d read in the New Yorker in early 2002 by Lawrence Wright, the composer of elegant prose who traveled the world assembling the connective realities leading to September 11: a notable coincidence, since that article about John, who’d died in the attacks, had an emotional impact on me and doubtless many others.
+When I met my friend and former FBI agent, Warren Flagg, it quickly became clear how close he was to the late FBI counter-terrorism legend, John P. O’Neill.
+O’Neill had been the subject of an indelible article I’d read in the New Yorker in early 2002, written by Lawrence Wright, a master of elegant prose who traveled the world assembling the connective realities leading to September 11.
+It was a notable coincidence, since that article about John, who’d died in the attacks, had an emotional impact on me and doubtless many others.

 Warren urged transparency about the lead-up to 9/11.

 Recently freed from under nondisclosure agreements, colleagues of Warren who had worked in counter-terrorism in the lead-up to 9/11 were now speaking out, publicly.
 He introduced me to their work, taking me to panel discussions, inviting me into a closer view.
-My 34-minute film, UNCHECKED, a citizen’s perspective, grew from the encounters with their revelations about the tragic withholding by the CIA of vital intelligence from the FBI.
+My 34-minute film, UNCHECKED, a citizen’s perspective, was inspired by the encounters with their revelations about the tragic withholding by the CIA of vital intelligence from the FBI.

 How did al-Qaeda evade the most sophisticated intelligence system in the world?